LogtalkDotOrg/logtalk3/manuals/_sources/libraries/dif.rst.txt

 -----

 Load this library from your application loader file.
-To call the ``dif/1-2`` predicates using implicit message sending, add the following directive to any object or category calling the predicates:
+To call the ``dif/1-2`` predicates using implicit message-sending, add the following directive to any object or category calling the predicates:

 ::